MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 Mentions: Coffee professional discord

 In the discord you will find
-Advice on recipees and things like that ... message us on floridacoffeeculture to get that link
+Advice on recipees and things like that ... message us on Florida Coffee Culture [Instagram] to get that link.
-Baristas can get discounts on florida coffee culture keychain
+Baristas can get discounts on Florida Coffee Culture keychain.

 Andrew Curry:
-What finding a career in coffee means to me
+What finding a career in coffee means to me.
 Noticed, for everyone that works in coffee there is an

 aha moment

 A pivital moment that fundamentally changes how we view coffee
 for me it was at a
-japan ucc coffee diner in kyoto
+Japan UCC coffee diner in Kyoto
 living in poke at the time

 On the way back, I was sitting in the train station and